Porfimer Sodium (POR-fi-mer SOE-dee-um)

 Treats symptoms of cancer in the esophagus or lungs.
-Also treats changes in the esophagus that might lead to cancer.
-These changes are called "Barrett's esophagus" or "BE."
+Also treats changes in the esophagus (the part of the digestive tract that carries food to the stomach) that might lead to cancer.
+These changes are called "Barrett's esophagus" or "BE".
 This medicine is always used with laser light therapy (photodynamic therapy).

 There may be other brand names for this medicine.